taddison/personal-site/content/blog/2018/12/adding-caching-to-your-powershell-scripts/index.md

 }
 ```

 A tricky edge case here is what if the value cached is _supposed_ to be null?
 We could change our `Get-CachedValue` function to return a success flag and instead pass a reference to an object we want our cache to populate.
 This, combined with the fact I wanted to make the caching as easy to add (and not require any logic changes) meant `ScriptBlock` was the winner.

->Storing null values is why the `Get-CachedScriptBlockResult` tests for existence by looking at keys, not seeing if the value exists.
+> Storing null values is why the `Get-CachedScriptBlockResult` tests for existence by looking at keys, not seeing if the value exists.

 ## Testing the Cache

 To ensure the cache worked as expected I added a few tests (with Pester, of course).
 Although basic, these did catch some edge cases and helped build the list of caveats.
-The below tests leverage Pester's [mocking functionality][Pester Mocking], which let's us test that the `ScriptBlock` is invoked only once despite repeated calls.
+The below tests leverage Pester's [mocking functionality][pester mocking], which let's us test that the `ScriptBlock` is invoked only once despite repeated calls.

-You can view the full set of tests (which cover basic functionality and null caching) [on GitHub][Cache Tests].
+You can view the full set of tests (which cover basic functionality and null caching) [on GitHub][cache tests].

 ```powershell
 Function Get-ExpensiveToComputeValue {